MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Enable-CauClusterRole.md

 ```

 This command enables the CAU clustered role on the CONTOSO-FC1 cluster to begin performing Updating
 Runs.
 The cmdlet changes the status of the CAU clustered role to Running.
-Because the command
+The cmdlet runs without
-specified the **Force** parameter, the cmdlet runs without displaying confirmation prompts.
+displaying confirmation prompts, as the **Force** parameter was used.

 ## PARAMETERS